Amogh13246831/MLFQsim/README.md

 # MLFQsim

-Multi Level Feedback Queue simulation for fun
+A Multi Level Feedback Queue simulation in C

+For an explanation of an MLFQ from the fantastic OSTEP book, see http://pages.cs.wisc.edu/~remzi/OSTEP/cpu-sched-mlfq.pdf